PhD position open!

 News

-Ph.D. position available in "Low-power wireless networking and localization for the Internet of Things"
+Ph.D. position available in "Low-power and batteryless wireless networking and localization"

-The PhD student will explore research themes at the intersection of networking and localization.
-These include novel schemes to efficiently coordinate and harmonize the two in a single protocol stack, but also novel techniques that improve the two dimensions separately.
-Particular emphasis will be given to techniques exploiting concurrent transmissions.
-The reference radio technology for these research efforts will be ultra-wideband (UWB) but others (e.g., Bluetooth, LoRa, backscatter) are also within scope.
+The PhD student will explore research themes at the intersection of networking and localization along with the challenges and limits of batteryless, intermittent computing, with the goal of contributing new techniques enabling new tradeoffs between application requirements and expected performance.
+The reference radio technologies for these research efforts will be ultra-wideband (UWB) and possibly Bluetooth, although others (e.g., IEEE 802.15.4, LoRa, backscatter) are also within scope.

 The activities carried out can be characterized as "systems research".
 Novel ideas and contributions are embodied in prototypes concretely demonstrating feasibility and improvements over the state of the art.
-Ongoing projects include: understanding the behavior of visitors in a museum; understanding social interactions among individuals and groups; sport analytics; industrial control and robotics.
-Typical performance metrics include energy efficiency, ranging/positioning accuracy, reliability, and scalability w.r.t. users and sample rate.
 Models are used to characterize the performance of prototypes, which are then evaluated experimentally in realistic setups.
-In this respect, the research group offers unique assets, including a 130-node (~8000sqm) indoor UWB testbed and two accurate (mm-level) optical facilities.
+In this respect, the research group offers unique assets, including a 130-node (~8000sqm) indoor UWB testbed and two accurate (mm-level) optical facilities, along with real-world use cases from ongoing projects.

 The language of the research group is English.